About Mushroom Growing Media β Plates, Grain, Bulk Substrate & LC

 | Pressure-sterilized at 15 PSI | The carrier has been autoclaved at 15 PSI for the appropriate time.
 Visible mold, sour smells, or surface films at receipt mean a failed batch. |

-| Properly hydrated grain | Grain media should feel firm but not waterlogged.
+| Properly hydrated grain or substrate | Grain and bulk substrate should feel firm but not waterlogged.
 Too dry and mycelium stalls; too wet and you invite bacterial contamination.
-Quality producers calibrate hydration to the grain type. |
+Quality producers calibrate hydration to the format. |

 | Clean, intact injection ports | The self-healing port should be flush, unmarked, and obvious.
 A damaged port means contamination on first inoculation. |